-While there are several devices on the market for cleaning Cornelius kegs, they are mostly intended for home brew beer products and they do not have the ability to flush out all of the solid materials.
+While several devices are on the market for cleaning Cornelius kegs, they are mostly intended for homebrew beer products.
+They do not have the ability to flush out all of the solid materials.

-When a clog occurs while product is being dispensed, the keg may need to be depressurized and disassembled to remove the debris.
-Opening a keg of finished product to clear a clog presents numerous sanitary issues which could result in the disposal of the remaining product.
+When a clog occurs while the product is being dispensed, the keg may need to be depressurized and disassembled to remove the debris.
+Opening a keg of the finished product to clear a clog presents numerous sanitary issues that could result in the disposal of the remaining product.
 KBI's stance is any kombucha brewer should use Sankey kegs.

 Is It Better to Serve Kombucha on Tap?
 The Answer Is Yes